ONSdigital/sdg-theme/docs/data-providers/index.md

-# SDGRP - Data Providers
+# SDG Platform documentation - Data Providers

 This document is intended for data providers who will be tasked with gathering, entering and maintaining the data and metadata for the platform.